 When compiling dfhack yourself, it builds against your system libstdc++.
 When Dwarf Fortress runs, it uses a libstdc++ shipped with the binary, which comes from GCC 4.5 and is incompatible with code compiled with newer GCC versions.
-This manifests itself with an error message such as:
+This manifests itself with the error message:

-To fix this you can compile with GCC 4.5 or remove the libstdc++ shipped with DF, which causes DF to use your system libstdc++ instead:
+To fix this, you can compile with GCC 4.5 or remove the libstdc++ shipped with DF, which causes DF to use your system libstdc++ instead: